Zephalon/drive_manager/README.md

 # Housekeeping

 A collection of useful Python scripts for my home server.

-## Drive Manager
+## drive_manager.py

-A simple Python script that deletes redundant files if the reserved disk space is exceeded.
+A Python script that deletes redundant files if the reserved disk space is exceeded.

 ### How To Run